sun123-cmd/Grasp-Module/README.md

 These visualizations help in understanding the output behaviour and also helps in debugging in case of errors.

 ## Running choices
-While running `debug.py`code, you will have choices as follows
+While running `grasp.sh`, you will have choices as follows

 `$Enter action [pick/place]: pick`